 - Students must be present in lab to be allowed to submit the lab.
 Missed labs cannot be made up unless there is an excused absence and the instructor has given permission to make up the lab.
-You must attend your registered lab section unless given permission by the instructor to attend an alternate section. - Labs are due in class, at the beginning of class on the due date.
+You must attend your registered lab section, with the exception of open lab dates, which are available for any student to attend. - Labs are due in class, at the beginning of class on the due date.
 Late labs will be deducted 10% for the first 2 days, 20% for the next 2 days, and will not be accepted after 4 days late.
 If you have a significant issue or concern (e.g., illness or family emergency), contact the instructor as soon as possible. - Late projects will not be accepted. - Regular attendance is a key to success in this and every other course.
 Please contact the instructor if you have to miss class.
 It is the student's responsibility to acquire any materials and content missed due to absence.